agupta257/pwn.college_a/FileGlobbing/Matching with *.md

-In this challenge we have to read the manual page of challenge and get the flag.
+In this challenge we have to learn the usage of * character.
 ## My Solve

 **Flag:**pwn.college{AZIs2Tlj-AqwLRIcYTTFF0oo2Fj.QXxIDO0wCN4kjNzEzW}